djchateau/ISKTER/README.md

 ### Reverse-Engineering

+- [AvaloniaILSpy](https://github.com/icsharpcode/AvaloniaILSpy): A cross-platform disassembler of .NET binaries.
+Particularly useful in cases where a Linux machine is your only available option during an engagement, CTF or challenge.
 - [de4js](https://de4js.kshift.me/): A JavaScript deobfuscator.
 - [Ghidra](https://github.com/NationalSecurityAgency/ghidra): A software reverse-engineering framework created and maintained by everyone's favorite glowies, the NSA.
 - [jd-gui](https://github.com/java-decompiler/jd-gui): A Java decompiler.